 While attending law school, Mr. Krieger was a member of the Florida Law Review.

 Mr. Krieger was recommended by Legal 500 US in 2018 for Patent Prosecution.
+He was named a top patent practitioner in 2018 and 2019 by IAM Patent 1000 – The World's Leading Patent Practitioners.

 Mr. Krieger leads a patent prosecution team for clients in the fields of industrial chemistry and chemical engineering, pharmaceuticals, agrochemicals, medical devices and analytical instruments.